abicelis/DellTVControl/README.md

 ```

-## Install Java 8 JDK, build/run the server or just run the fatJar from the repo
+## Install Java 8 JDK, build/run the server or just test run the fatJar from the repo

 ```bash
 #To run the server, we need the Java JDK (RP1 only works with JDK v8)